cranmer/fast-asimov-utils/README.md

 *License LGPL v2.1 (for ROOT compatibility, happy to make it BSD for other purposes)*

+This code quickly calculates expected discovery significance and upper limits based on an expected signal `sExp`, expected background, `bExp`, and uncertainty on the background estimate, `deltaB`.
+In this situation, most of the problem can be done analytically, and no minimization algorithms are necessary.
+Observed versions and +/- 1,2 sigma bands on the expected limit are in the works.

+### Expected Limit

-This code quickly calculates the expected 95% CLs upper limit on the number of signal events, `s`, given an expected background, `bExp`, and uncertainty on the background estimate, `deltaB`.
+The expected 95% CLs upper limit on the number of signal events, `s`, given an expected background, `bExp`, and uncertainty on the background estimate, `deltaB`.
 The background uncertainty is absolute (not relative) and is uncertainty on the mean background (so you don't include sqrt(bExp) Poisson fluctuations in this number).

 Example Usage: